 A radical choice that over time aims to involve every aspect of the production process: from the use of green energy, almost all of it is self-produced thanks to a photovoltaic system on the roof of the winery, with its 570 solar panels installed in 2017, to the reduction of waste through latest generation systems such as the organic purifier with low energy consumption.

-The new point of reference of Treviso
+The new meeting point in Treviso

 The project is signed by MADE associati, Adriano Marangon and Michela De Poli, architects in Treviso.
 The area of the offices is structured to be a representative image of the company and has a direct relationship with nature, through a reception area, a wine shop and a laboratory on the ground floor.

-The wood used in the whole project is the Cansiglio beech.
-The wood is PEFC certified Beech from the Cansiglio controlled Forest chosen through a selection process carried out in agreement with Veneto Agricoltura.
+The wood used in the whole project is the PEFC certified Beech from the Cansiglio controlled Forest chosen through a selection process carried out in agreement with Veneto Agricoltura.
 A zero kilometer product, since the Cansiglio Forest is located only twenty-five kilometers from the Itlas production site; the beech wood of the Cansiglio Forest has outstanding technical characteristics of strength and endurance.
 In fact it has been used since the Serenissima Republic of San Marco.
 A complex and sophisticated project, which created a very contemporary structure thanks to its linearity, reflecting the present and the future of La Cantina Pizzolato.
 The winery merges with the surrounding area, in a continuous dialogue between knowledge, respect and well-being which are the principles of the organic lifestyle.

 The winery with organic roots..

 Today, the new winery is the result of a complex and refined project, which has given life to an extremely contemporary structure in its linearity and which has the task of reflecting the present and the future of Settimo Pizzolato, without ever forgetting its past.
-Many sustainable choices have been consolidated, towards a organic innovation of the entire winery, as well as of the product.
+Many sustainable choices have been consolidated, towards an organic innovation of the entire winery, as well as of the product.

-The entire company roof is covered by photovoltaic solar panels (more than 570) and a new organic water purifier has been installed for the re-use of 100% of the filtered water.
+The entire company roof is covered by photovoltaic solar panels (more than 570) and a new organic water purifier has been installed for the 100% re-use of the filtered water.
 The continuous research in the winery and in the countryside allows us to use the latest machinery and to experiment with the resistant vines.
-The winery also makes us proud as the project has been mentioned in the most important national and international architectural competitions.
+The winery also makes us proud being the project mentioned in the most important national and international architectural competitions.
 In 2018, after having been decreed “Excellence of the landscape” at Vinitaly by the Mipaaf, the Cellar was present at the 16th International Architecture Exhibition of the Venice Biennale, selected from over 500 projects of Italy in the work project “Arcipelago Italia – Projects for the future of the internal territories of the country” by Mario Cucinella.